-Transition of a preschool student moving from one group or room to another or to a new educational setting will take place after the completion of a Transition Plan created with teacher(s) and parent(s) during a conference to discuss child's needs to make a seamless transition to a new setting or placement.
+Transition of a preschool student moving from one group or room to another or to a new educational setting will take place after the completion of a Transition Plan created with teacher(s) and parent(s) during a conference to discuss a child's needs to make a seamless transition to a new setting or placement.
 A Transition Plan (Appendix 20) will outline what steps will be taken to prepare a child and family for a new group or setting.
 This plan will be ongoing as children transition into our classrooms, within our program, into a new program, and onto kindergarten.
 A new plan is created each fall for incoming students and updated throughout their preschool years.
 Transitioning of preschool students into kindergarten is a seamless process that involves the children, families, and staff.
 Children will transition into kindergarten when they are age ready (five years of age by August 1) and at the beginning of a new academic school year.
-All records will be transferred to elementary secretary.
-Records include copies of immunization record, social security card and certified birth certificate.
+All records will be transferred to the elementary secretary.
+Records include copies of immunization records, social security cards and certified birth certificates.
 Parents grant permission for record transfer on the Blanket Permission Form (Appendix 7)

 The children are exposed to kindergarten transition activities from the first day of preschool until they meet their assigned kindergarten teacher in the spring.
 Throughout the academic year the preschool students implement the school library, media center, music, and physical education classrooms.
-In the spring they visit the kindergarten classrooms and have an opportunity to eat lunch in the cafeteria.
+In the spring they visit the kindergarten classrooms.
 Numerous visits to the secretary and principal office throughout the preschool year will also familiarize the children with the support staff of our school.
-A year end ice cream party is planned to celebrate successes and to say goodbye to peers.

 The transition piece for our families begins when they enroll their child in preschool.
-Newsletters and our school website inform parents of upcoming kindergarten events and gives suggestion of activities that prepare children and parents for their transition into kindergarten.
+Newsletters and our school website inform parents of upcoming kindergarten events and give suggestions of activities that prepare children and parents for their transition into kindergarten.
 In the spring a screening is conducted on all children going to kindergarten.
-Appointment are available for parents for an opportunity to speak with the principal regarding the readiness of their child.
-Parents can also express their child's transition need through an Individual Transition Plan.
+Appointments are available for parents for an opportunity to speak with the principal regarding the readiness of their child.
+Parents can also express their child's transition needs through an Individual Transition Plan.
 (Appendix 20) An open house and grade level meeting is also planned before the start of kindergarten to explain expectations and goals of kindergarten.

 The school district will continue to plan common professional days for both preschool and kindergarten staff members.
 The preschool and kindergarten teachers are together at monthly staff meetings, staff leadership meetings and district leadership meetings.
 Common planning times for preschool teachers also offer a chance to plan transition activities.
-More goals for transition plans are set during our districts weeklong summer professional days to work toward common goals and for writing district Continuous Improvement Plans.